valeriouberti/rigatoni/README.md

 ## 📝 License

-Rigatoni is dual-licensed under MIT OR Apache-2.0.
+Rigatoni is licensed under the Apache License 2.0.

 ## 📧 Contact